KLEKT Blog

 Around a decade after the original release, Nike put a unique spin on the Footscape for the mid-2000s.
 As the name suggests, a large woven pattern wraps around the sides of the shoe, seamlessly blending into the off-centre lacing.

 While the Woven look may seem niche, much like the OG Footscape, it found its following.
-The Footscape Woven came in a number of styles including mid-cut Chukkas and colourful rainbow woven patterns.
+The Footscape Woven came in a number of styles, including mid-cut Chukkas and colourful rainbow woven patterns.

 This revival also brought about some solid collaborations all the way through to the 2010s.
 These included a woven leather pack from Bodega, a star-studded pair from atmos, and a limited Friends & Family pair from CLOT.